-Since its launch in 2006, OpenLearn has become an integrated part of The Open University, with the site attracting almost 75 million visitors – many of which go on to make an enquiry about becoming a formal student, strengthening the journey between informal and formal learning.
+Since its launch in 2006, OpenLearn has become an integrated part of The Open University, with the site attracting around 95 million visitors – many of which go on to make an enquiry about becoming a formal student, strengthening the journey between informal and formal learning.

 The OpenLearn team originate, commission and develop content that unites faculty and University priorities with areas of topical and general interest.
 This is in support of our own student population in their academic, skills and career and personal development (CPD) endeavours, delivering quality assets openly available for teaching and learning.